 Foreign Education: To receive credit for education completed outside the United States, you must show proof that the education has been submitted to a private organization that specializes in interpretation of foreign educational credentials and such education has been deemed at least equivalent to that gained in conventional U.S. education programs.
 For additional info, refer to the U.S. Network for Education Information.

 ***This is an open continuous vacancy announcement opening on 11/30/2021 and closing on 02/28/2022.
 Applicants will be referred periodically throughout the announcement period; at any time, a vacancy becomes available.
-The initial cut-off date for referral consideration is December 21, 2021 and thereafter, as vacancies occur. ***
+The initial cut-off date for referral consideration is December 21, 2021.
+The 2nd cut off date for referral is February 11, 2022.***

 Initial consideration will be given to candidates whose applications have been received before the first cut-off date.
 Qualification requirements must be met for those applications submitted by the first cut-off date.